State of GenAI Data Readiness in 2024 - Survey results are in!

 • Integration with production data

-By integrating synthetic data with real-life data, data teams hope to generate more realistic and comprehensive datasets.
-For example, synthetic data could be used to close any gaps in actual datasets, augment real-life information to cover a broader scope of edge cases, and create test data to cover new application functionality being developed.
+By integrating fake data with real-life data, data teams hope to generate more realistic and comprehensive datasets.
+For example, fake data could be used to close any gaps in actual datasets, augment real-life information to cover a broader scope of edge cases, and create test data to cover new application functionality being developed.

 • Emerging use cases

-Synthetic data is increasingly being used in new applications, such as autonomous automobiles and virtual reality.
-Researchers are exploring how synthetic data can be used to improve the performance of AI systems in these, and other, emerging technologies.
+Fictitious data is increasingly being used in new applications, such as autonomous automobiles and virtual reality.
+Researchers are exploring how artificial data can be used to improve the performance of AI systems in these, and other, emerging technologies.

 Summary